What are tonsils and adenoids?

 - Recurrent upper respiratory infections

-What are the treatments for swelled tonsils and adenoids?
+What are treatments options for swelled tonsils and adenoids?

 Treatment for tonsil and adenoid issues will depend on the severity of the condition and the individual's overall health.
 In some cases, the condition may improve on its own without treatment.
 However, if the symptoms are persistent or severe, treatment options may include: